BradPatras/todometer-android/README.md

 # todometer-android

-A faithful native rewrite of the [todometer Electron app](https://www.github.com/cassidoo/todometer) project here on Github.
+A faithful native rewrite of the [todometer desktop app](https://www.github.com/cassidoo/todometer) project by Cassidy Williams here on Github.

 ## Libraries and Frameworks Used
 - [Room](https://developer.android.com/topic/libraries/architecture/room): Local database.
 Storage of the task objects locally on-device